Apodanthaceae

 The family Apodanthaceae comprises about 10 species of endoparasitic herbs.
 They live in the branches or stems of their hosts (as filaments similar to a fungal mycelium), emerging only to flower and fruit.
 The plants produce no green parts and do not carry out any photosynthesis (that is, they are holoparasitic).
 There are two genera: Pilostyles and Apodanthes.
 A third genus, Berlinianche, was never validly published.
-Mitochondrial and nuclear DNA sequences confidently place the Apodanthaceae in the Cucurbitales, where they also fit well in terms of their flower morphology.